J0JIng/CAMs-project/README.md

 ## Login Credentials

 This section contains some login credentials for users with different access levels.
 The full list is available in `data/staff_list.csv` and `data/student_list.csv` files.
 The default password is `password`.
+User ID will be the NTU network user ID, that is the part before @ in email address

 **Staff:**